bitovi/academy/src/react/2-intro-to-jsx.md

 ### 3. React allows us to embed HTML into our components.
 This is called `JSX` which stands for `JavaScript XML`.

-Technically this stuff isn't exactly HTML, it's a representation of what HTML should render when the component is evaluated.
+Technically this stuff isn’t exactly HTML, it’s a representation of what HTML should render when the component is evaluated.

-Before discussing how React performs this magic, let's discuss how user interfaces are created in React.
+Before discussing how React performs this magic, let’s discuss how user interfaces are created in React.

 At its core, React is a JavaScript library that allows you to describe the way your components look using only JavaScript.
 But this "all JS" approach comes with some downsides, namely it becomes arduous to describe complex page hierarchies using only pure JavaScript.
-When first learning React, it's good to be aware of the [element API](https://reactjs.org/docs/react-api.html), but keep in mind that most React developers will forego this for an alternative syntactic sugar called JSX.
+When first learning React, it’s good to be aware of the [element API](https://reactjs.org/docs/react-api.html), but keep in mind that most React developers will forego this for an alternative syntactic sugar called JSX.

-## React's Element API
+## React’s Element API

 React exposes an [API](https://reactjs.org/docs/react-api.html) for creating DOM-like elements that are then rendered into the DOM using JavaScript.
 For example to create an `h1` we could write the following: